Subgraph Counting in Subquadratic Time for Bounded Degeneracy Graphs: Preliminaries

 The \dagtreewidth{} of a \dagtree{} $T$, $\dtw(T)$, is the maximum size of all the bags in $T$.
 The \dagtreewidth{} of a directed acyclic graph $\vec{H}$ is the minimum value of $\dtw(T)$ across all valid \dagtree{} $T$ of $\vec{H}$.
 For an undirected graph $H$, we will have that $\dtw(H) = \max_{\vec{H} \in \Sigma(H)} \dtw(\vec{H})$.

-\subsection{Using \dagtree{} to compute homomorphisms}
+\paragraph*{Using \dagtree{} to compute homomorphisms}

 Bressan gave an algorithm that computes $\Hom{G}{H}$ making use of the \dagtree{} of a directed pattern \cite{Br19,Br21}.
-The algorithm decomposes the pattern into smaller graphs, allowing to compute the homomorphisms of every independent graph and then combine them using dynamic programming:
+The algorithm decomposes the pattern into smaller subgraphs, computes the number of homomorphisms of every subgraph and then combines the counts using dynamic programming. \begin{theorem} \cite{Br19} For any pattern $H$ with $k$ vertices there is an algorithm that computes $\Hom{G}{H}$ in time $f(k, \degen) \tilde{O}(n^{\dtw(H)})$. \end{theorem} For the patterns with $\dtw(H) = 1$ we obtain an algorithm that runs in linear time when parameterized by the degeneracy of the input graph.
+Bera et al. showed an exact characterization of which patterns have $\dtw(H) = 1$. \begin{lemma} \cite{BePaSe21} $LICL(H) < 6 \Leftrightarrow$ $\dtw(H) = 1$. \end{lemma}